6bee/Remote.Linq/README.md

 Write operations (insert/update/delete) have to be implemented by other means if needed.
 [InfoCarrier.Core](https://github.com/azabluda/InfoCarrier.Core) might be interesting for such scenarios.

 ## Sample
+Check-out _Remote.Linq.Samples.sln_ and _samples_ folder for a number of sample use cases.

 **Client**
 Implement a repository class to set-up server connection and expose the queryable data sets (`IQueryable<>`)
 ```C#